iterative/dvc.org/content/docs/start/model-management/model-registry.md

 <admon type="tip" id="GTO-tip">

-The DVC Model registry uses the GTO library to manage model versions and model lifecycle stages by particularly formatted git tags.
+The DVC Model registry uses the [GTO library](/doc/gto) to manage model versions and model lifecycle stages by particularly formatted git tags.

-To see how it all works and how you can use GTO directly, you can explore the "under the hood" expandable content in this guide!
+To see how it all works and how you can use GTO directly without the Studio UI, you can explore the "under the hood" expandable content in this guide!

 </admon>